sayjava/behave/docs/assertions.md

 nav_order: 3
 ---

+# Request Assertions

+## Table of contents
+{: .no_toc .text-delta }

-The `behave` includes a feature to valid requests tha it received and matched successfully by the server.
-Requests that are not matched by any Behavior on the server will result in validation fail.
+`behave` includes a feature to validate requests that it has received and matched successfully.
+Requests that are not matched by any configured Behavior on the server will result in a validation fail.

-There are two types of validations that the `behave` supports, count validation and sequence validation.
+There are two types of validations that the `behave` supports, `assertion` validations and `sequence` validations.

-## Counts
+## Request Assertions

 The server can validate how many times a request is received and matched if at all.